xihh87/parallel-aracne/README.md

 condor_submit run_id.condor
 ```

-Sometimes jobs are held for unknown reasons, even though the .adj files are created empty.
+Sometimes jobs are held for unknown reasons, even though the .adj files are created they are empty.
 To find the empty files:
 ```
 find $outdir -empty -iname '*.adj'